jvalley19/vdc_gov/Environments/MS-VDI/readme.md

 4. Copy the script into the clipboard and paste it in the terminal.
 5. Verify that the enviromental variables are set by running `env` to view the current values.

+#### Parameters
+Any application specific parameters updates should be done in the [parameters.json](../../Environments/MS-VDI/parameters.json) file such as IP address, subnet names, subnet range, secrets etc.

 ## Deploying the MS-VDI environment

 1. Return to the running Docker container from earlier in the quickstart.